 You can find out more about how we do it by watching this 1-minute explainer video below.

 Of all the stages to ensure blindness, interviews are definitely the hardest.
 Directly interacting with candidates while not revealing any personal characteristics is a real challenge, especially if you’re assessing soft skills, such as communication.

 Tools such as Interviewing.io do a great job of creating an anonymous interviewing environment where candidates showcase their skills without revealing personal information.
 While it focuses on software development, features such as voice modulation and anonymous interview scheduling help recruiters stay impartial and focused on performance.

-With a lack of diversity and unconscious bias still plaguing the recruitment industry, many organizations are adopting blind hiring techniques.
-Removing personal characteristics doesn’t just make things fairer, it focuses recruiters on candidate performance, meaning you’ll make better hires each and every time.
+Removing personal characteristics doesn’t just make things fairer; it helps recruiters focus on candidate performance, meaning you’ll make better hires every time.

 James Elliott is a Strategy Manager and Writer from London, UK.
 When not working on the day job, James writes on a variety of business and project management topics with a focus on content that enables readers to take action and improve their ways of working.
 You can check out James’ work on his website or by connecting on LinkedIn.